-Information to be reported
+- 8.3.1.
+Information to be reported on alleged test incidents includes:

-- Section of National Protocols breached and description of how
+- section of national protocols breached and description of how section was breached

-- Description of who made the allegation
+- description of who made the allegation

-- Description of the subject of the allegation
+- description of the subject of the allegation

-- Estimated scope
+- estimated scope

-- Description of the investigating entity
+- description of the investigating entity

-- What evidence has been considered
+- what evidence has been considered

-- Findings of the investigation:
+- findings of the investigation

 - o Was there a breach?

 - o Who was responsible?

-- Was there intent to gain unfair advantage?
+- o Was there intent to gain unfair advantage?

 - o What action has been taken?

-For further details see Attachment 1 on page 11.
+For further details see attachment 1 on page 14.